Paddlefish

-Paddlefish (family Polyodontidae) are a family of ray-finned fish belonging to the order Acipenseriformes, one of two living groups within this order alongside sturgeons (Acipenseridae).
+Paddlefish are members of the ray-finned fish family Polyodontidae, which belong to the basal order Acipenseriformes, one of two living groups within this order alongside sturgeons (Acipenseridae).
 Their most distinctive feature is an elongated rostrum that enhances electroreception, allowing them to detect prey in murky water.
-Often called "primitive fish," paddlefish represent one of the earliest diverging lineages of ray-finned fish, having separated from all other living groups over 300 million years ago.
-Both living and fossil paddlefish occur almost exclusively in North America and China.
+Both recent and fossil paddlefish occur exclusively in North America and Eastern Asia.

-Eight species are known, six of which survive only as fossils—five from North America and one from China.
-Of the two extant species, the American paddlefish (Polyodon spathula) inhabits the Mississippi River basin in the United States, while the Chinese paddlefish (Psephurus gladius) was declared extinct in 2022 following a 2019 recommendation.
-The last confirmed sighting of a Chinese paddlefish occurred in the Yangtze River Basin in 2003.
-The Chinese paddlefish is also known as the "Chinese swordfish" or "elephant fish."
-The earliest known paddlefish fossil, Protopsephurus, dates to approximately 120 million years ago during the early Cretaceous (Aptian) period in China.
+Eight species are known, six of which are prehistoric and only known from fossils—five from North America and one from China.
+Of the two species to have survived until modern times, the American paddlefish (Polyodon spathula) inhabits the Mississippi River basin in the United States, while the now extinct Chinese paddlefish (Psephurus gladius, also known as the "Chinese swordfish") inhabited the Yangtze and Yellow River basins in China.
+The earliest known paddlefish fossil, Protopsephurus, dates to approximately 120 million years ago during the Early Cretaceous epoch in China.

 Throughout their historic range, paddlefish populations have declined dramatically due to overfishing, pollution, and human development.
 Dam construction has proven particularly destructive, blocking seasonal migrations to ancestral spawning grounds.
 River alterations have changed natural flow patterns, destroying spawning habitat and nursery areas critical to population survival.
+The Chinese paddlefish was officially declared extinct by the IUCN in 2022 following a 2019 recommendation that failed to find any Chinese paddlefish following extensive capture surveys.
+The last confirmed sighting of a Chinese paddlefish occurred in the Yangtze River Basin in 2003.